joshbegley/nyt-latest/README.md

-**With his inauguration ceremony postponed, Eric Adams will be sworn in on New Years Eve in Times Square.**\
+**With his inauguration ceremony postponed, Eric Adams will be sworn in on New Year’s Eve in Times Square.**\
 `The incoming mayor has made a point of reveling in New York’s nightlife, something that he has cast as boosterism for the city’s struggling club and restaurant scene.`\
 https://nytimes.com/2021/12/29/world/eric-adams-new-years-eve-times-square.html?searchResultPosition=1